 noble sentiment, but just a legal fiction; you can't really cash it at the bank

 How 1950s-ish is the old farmhouse living room.
 We might expect Doris Day to waltz in any moment.
 And see our very first tv, resting on a swivel-top, strategically pointed toward the kitchen, allowing Dad to watch Gunsmoke during supper.
 And how do you like that hard-surface, reflective, linoleum flooring?
 Anyway, as Mom's caption denotes, it's Confirmation Day (not Doris Day), June 3, 1960.
 I’m a tender and guileless eight year-old kid, almost nine, and how beaming I am today.
 Dr. Ernest Becker’s “oceanic security” comes to mind.
 All is well with my little world because I have pleased God with partaking in church ritual.
-In this triumphant moment of duty satisfied, I am flanked, to the left, by cousin Father Leo Kuhn's imposing photo, center-positioned atop Mom's walnut hope-chest; and, to the right, by a humorless and severe religious icon, high on the wall, standing sentinel over the true-believing family.
+In this triumphant moment of duty satisfied, I am flanked, to the left, by cousin-the-priest's imposing photo, center-positioned atop a walnut hope-chest; and, to the right, by a humorless and severe religious icon, high on the wall, standing sentinel over the true-believing family.
 My jacket, a size too small; my pants, a bit too baggy; my bow-tie, a little too tight (I can't believe they got me to wear a bow-tie); but, in any case, I feel smartly attired with my brand-new Sears-catalogue Pat-Boone "white bucks" adorning this festive occasion (Aunt Alice said she really liked them a lot).
-And, most importantly, I am holding, in my young farmboy calloused hands, a gilt-edged, embossed, auspicious document, my "confirmation certificate-of-participation," festooned, top to bottom, with indecipherable and runic ecclesiastical symbols; even more impressive, signed by such august personage no less than the Bishop himself, who'd traveled all the way from Fargo just for this special day -- the confluence of such wonder offering evidence, especially to me, that, like Bobby Tracey, I have been very good, very obedient, have kept the rules, and that now -- as I've been assured – I am a better person, with God himself officially loving and accepting this sincere little boy substantially more than he did only hours before.
+And, most importantly, I am holding, in my young farmboy calloused hands, a gilt-edged, embossed, auspicious document, my "confirmation certificate-of-participation," festooned, top to bottom, with indecipherable and runic ecclesiastical symbols; even more impressive, signed by such august personage no less than the Bishop himself, who'd traveled all the way from Fargo just for this special day -- the confluence of such wonder offering evidence, especially to me, that, like Bobby Tracey, I have been very good, very obedient, have kept the rules, and that now -- as I've been assured – I am a better person, a good person, with God himself officially loving and accepting this sincere little boy substantially more than he did only hours before.